mvscorg/bugmark-slides/src/bugmark-intro.md

 ### Features for more advanced use cases.

 * Odds:
-> "I'll pay 10 if it's fixed today, you pay 100 if it isn't"
+> "I'll pay 10 if it's fixed today, you pay 100 if it isn't."

+* Payout Algorithms:
+Net0, Net30, 12 equal monthly installments, Bug Subsumption.

+---

+### Features for more advanced use cases II.

 * Specified Parties:
 > "I'll pay 10 if Joe Blow fixes bug #2 by 1/1/18"

----
+* Counter-Offers:
+Alert publisher of counter-offer, close out old bid if he takes it.

-## Category of Use Cases: Arbitrage
+## Secondary Use Cases: Arbitrage

-Sam is a project manager with a big rolodex of developers.
+Ex: Sam is a project manager with a big rolodex of developers.

 Sam makes counterparty bids on a large number of rewards, and hires developers as needed in her locale to close the issues.

 ---

-## Category of Use Cases: Bots
+## Secondary Use Cases: Bots

 Automatically: